salvadord18/moodle-llm-assistant/README.md

 - Store database credentials securely outside the Moodle webroot, for example in `/etc/llmassistant/rag.env`.
 - Do not commit production secrets to the plugin repository.
 - Do not include a real `.env` file with passwords in the plugin ZIP.
+- Debug mode can store user questions, assistant answers, retrieved sources, timing data, and backend debug fields in Moodledata.
+Enable debug mode only for development, testing, or evaluation.
 - Validate access control in Moodle so users only query course content they are allowed to access.

 ---